typedb/typedb/docs/pages/documentation/3-querying-with-graql/define-queries.md

 ---

-The page documents use of the Graql `define` query, which will define a specified [variable pattern](#variable-patterns) describing a schema in the knowledge base.
+The page documents use of the Graql `define` query, which will define a specified [variable pattern](#variable-patterns) describing a schema.
 To follow along, or experiment further, with the examples given below, please load the *basic-genealogy.gql* file, which can be found in the *examples* directory of the Grakn installation zip, or on [Github](https://github.com/graknlabs/grakn/blob/master/grakn-dist/src/examples/basic-genealogy.gql).

-{% include note.html content="If you are working in the Graql shell, don't forget to `commit` to store a definition in the knowledge base." %}
+{% include note.html content="If you are working in the Graql shell, don't forget to `commit`." %}

 ## Properties